Belarus. Music on a Mission

 Why Belarus?
 Watch Video

 We strive to be the hands and feet of Jesus and to leave a footprint of justice and mercy wherever we go.
 Updates for our current projects will be emailed to our friends periodically and posted in my Blog.
-We would love to keep you informed, please CONTACT me and request to be included in periodic Belarus updates so you won't miss your opportunity to pray, give and rejoice with us as we promote God's love in this region of the world.
+We would love to keep you informed, please CONTACT me and request to be included in periodic Belarus updates so you won't miss your opportunity to pray, give and rejoice with us as we bring God's love in this region of the world.
 (Never fear, we won't bombard your email box)

 Our Work With Individuals